Moving to Portugal. Easy or hard? Packing, supplies, and residency

 2. Apple devices.

 4. Medications.
 It’s a good idea to bring several months’ worth of medication.
-Most medicine is available in PT however it comes in blister packs.
+Most medicine is available in Portugal; however, it comes in blister packs.
 You won’t find bottles of 500 tablets or even 50 tablets of anything here.
-There is no Benedryl, no melatonin, Neosporin, hormone creams, or certain adaptogens and vitamins.
+There is no Benadryl, melatonin, Neosporin, hormone creams, or certain adaptogens and vitamins.

 5. Our dogs’ stuffable bed and their dog cart.
 Dogs need a sense of stability and comfort to adapt to change and new surroundings.
 These two items were very comforting to our dogs.

-6. Bringing as many clothes and things that we could manage for our teens made the transition easier for them.
+6. Bringing as many clothes and items as we could manage for our teens made the transition easier for them.

 7. Small items not sold here: Harry’s razor blades, Baggu bags, and some books in English.